Urban Minds is a Canadian non-profit organization with a mission to create meaningful ways for youth to shape equitable and sustainable cities.

 We help municipalities and civic organizations to better connect with youth and design youth-friendly spaces, programs, and services.
 We help our clients develop effective recruitment strategies and identify incentives to get youth involved.
 We also act as relationship builders to bridge the gap between our clients and the youth we work with. |

-Founded in 2016, our team has directly worked with over 600 students from more than 60 schools across the Greater Toronto Area.
+Founded in 2016, our team has directly worked with over 1,000 students across Ontario.
 Through our 1UP Youth City Builders Program, we inspire and equip high school students to lead their own community design-build projects and co-design spaces with our clients.
 Our first youth-friendly public art installation, #WouldYouRatherTO, is a winner of the Everyone is King: Design-Build Competition for the King Street Pilot Project in Toronto.

 Today, we continue to build relationships with municipalities and civic organizations to help them deliver their strategic and design objectives through youth engagement. |